christophrumpel/nova-notifications/README.md

-# A Laravel Nova tool to handle Laravel Notifications
+# A Laravel Nova Tool for Handling Laravel Notifications

 With this [Nova](https://nova.laravel.com) tool:
 - You can overview all sent and failed notifications.